 Suffolk County Divorce Lawyer Fees and Rates

 Fees are determined based on many factors in your case.
-In a divorce, those factors may include matters of custody, family violence, restraining orders, age of children, their preferences, amount of assets to be divided, debt to be divided, number of retirement accounts, child abuse issues, necessary enforcement actions, relocation issues, criminal conduct, bankruptcy and tax issues, illegal surveillance matters, necessity of valuating a business, etc. Similarly, an analysis as to whether the case is expected to be a contested divorce or an uncontested divorce will be a factor in the determination of fees.
+In a divorce, those factors may include matters of custody, family violence, locating hidden assets, amount of assets to be divided, debt to be divided, retirement accounts, child abuse issues, necessary enforcement actions, or relocation issues just to name a few.
+Similarly, an analysis as to whether the case is expected to be a contested divorce or an uncontested divorce will be a factor in the determination of fees.

 Free Divorce and Family Law Consultation